Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 The Great Father’s arrival alone was enough to subdue the buzz of conversation in the hangar, but his *real* presence only made itself known when he spoke.

 “A billion of my fellow Gaoians are already dead,” he began, in absolutely perfect English.
-His voice was like a general *should* sound---Steely, clear, deep and riveting.
+His voice was like a general *should* sound - Steely, clear, deep and riveting.
 That one phrase shut the entire hangar up just with the power of his voice, which rolled over the top of them like a wave and rang off the back wall.
 The room settled down instantly.

 Daar’s gaze swept over the division, but that wasn’t the bit Michael noticed.
-What he noticed were the *claws*---even from fifty goddamn yards, Daar had claws like a collection of knives.
+What he noticed were the *claws* - even from fifty goddamn yards, Daar had claws like a collection of knives.
 He flexed them in the moment of silence before he spoke again, showing off a set of sharpened rippers resembling a fistful of heavy-duty tent pegs, then put them back in again quietly at his side, hidden but *known.*

 “Dead.
 All of ‘em,” he repeated.
 “All in the span of about fifteen seconds from what my staff tells me.
 My people’s entire augmented population, switched off in a genocide that took generations to engineer and hardly a heartbeat to implement.
 They’re biodrones now, and there ain’t a Keeda-damned thing we can do about it but put ‘em outta their misery.”